jianzhnie/deep-marl-toolkit/README.md

 IL, VD, and CC represent independent learning, value decomposition, and centralized critic categorization.
 SP represents self-play.
 Comm represents communication-based learning.
 Asterisk denotes that the benchmark uses its framework.

-The tutorial of RLlib can be found at this [link](https://docs.ray.io/en/releases-1.8.0/).
-Fast examples can be found at this [link](https://docs.ray.io/en/releases-1.8.0/rllib-examples.html).
-These will help you quickly dive into RLlib.

-We hope MARLlib can benefit everyone interested in RL/MARL.

 ## Environment